GDPR: What should I think about when I collaborate with others or share my data?

 - If the data was originally collected on the basis of consent, consent must also be requested for reuse.

-If the data is shared with people outside Ghent University, it is necessary to draw up an agreement to record the content of the transfer and the processing.
+If the data are shared with people outside Ghent University, it is necessary to draw up an agreement.
+This agreement should describe how the data will be transfered and what may happen with the data.
 There are a number of possible agreements depending on the roles that these institutions or persons play in the processing of personal data during or after your research:

 - If you are working within a research project, with a processor, or if you (Ghent University) also take on the role of processor, a processing agreement must be prepared.
 A processing agreement stipulates how the personal data can be processed, who has access and for what exact purpose they can be used.